Concept and requirements of descendants

 Requirements

-The minimum may only be applied by descendants and equivalents of the taxpayer who meet each and every one of the following requirements :
+The minimum may only be applied to the taxpayer's descendants and those similar who meet each and every one of the following requirements :

 a) That the descendant , in the terms previously discussed, is under 25 years old on the date of accrual of the Tax (normally, 31 December or on the date of death of the taxpayer if he or she dies on a day other than December 31), except in the case of descendants with a degree of disability equal to or greater than 33 percent , in which case the minimum may be applied for descendants, regardless of their age, as long as the remaining requirements are met.